Termination of employment

 There are two different types of claim that may be brought by an employee which relate to the actual termination of employment:

-- Unfair dismissal: This is a statutory claim under the Employment Rights Act 1996 (ERA) focusing on the reasonableness of the employer’s decision to dismiss the employee or the way in which the dismissal was carried out
+- Unfair dismissal: This is a statutory claim under the Employment Rights Act 1996 (ERA) focusing on the reasonableness of the employer’s decision to dismiss the employee and the way in which the dismissal was carried out.

 Each of these is discussed further below.